College of the Ozarks

-College of the Ozarks is a private Christian college in Point Lookout, Missouri.
+College of the Ozarks is a private Christian college in Point Lookout, Missouri, United States.
 The college has an enrollment of 1,426 and over 30 academic majors in Bachelor of Arts and Bachelor of Science programs.

 The college charges no tuition for full-time students due to its student work program and donations.
 The program requires students to work 15 hours a week at an on-campus work station and two 40-hour work weeks during breaks.
 A summer work program is available to some students to cover room and board costs.
-The college refers to itself as "Hard Work U" and places emphasis on "character" education.
+The college refers to itself as "Hard Work U" and places emphasis on character education.

 History

 Forsyth

-The school was first proposed in 1901 as a high school by James Forsythe, pastor of Forsyth, Missouri Presbyterian Church.
+The school was first proposed in 1901 as a high school by James Forsythe, pastor of the Presbyterian Church in Forsyth, Missouri.
+(The college now declares itself to be interdenominational.)
 Forsythe was from the St. Louis, Missouri area.

-Forsythe was said to have been inspired to make the proposal after encountering a boy on a squirrel hunt who told him that his parents couldn't afford to send him to the closest high school 40 mi away in Springfield, Missouri.
+Forsythe was said to have been inspired to make the proposal after encountering a boy on a squirrel hunt who told him that his parents could not afford to send him to the closest high school 40 mi away in Springfield, Missouri.

-The School of the Ozarks opened on September 11, 1907, in a 75 by 50 ft building atop Mount Huggins (named for brothers Louis and William Huggins from St. Joseph, Missouri who were among the founders of Nabisco and had donated money for the school).
+The School of the Ozarks opened on September 11, 1906, in a 75 by 50 ft building atop Mount Huggins (named for brothers Louis and William Huggins from St. Joseph, Missouri who were among the founders of Nabisco and had donated money for the school).
 In its first term it had enrollment of 180 with 36 boarders.

 From the start, the school adopted its practice of having its students work instead of paying tuition.

 On January 12, 1915, the original building was destroyed in a fire.
 The school temporarily held classes in the Forsyth public school.